contensis/contensis.github.io/docs-src/entries/multi-language-support.md

 # Multi language support
 When a multilingual license key is present in Contensis then entries can be created in multiple languages.

-The languages that are available for an *Entry* to be created against, is determined by those assigned to a [project](/projects/update-a-project.md) and [enabled](/content-types/enable-disable-languages.md) for a content type.
+The languages that are available for an entry to be created against, is determined by those assigned to a [project](/projects/update-a-project.md) and [enabled](/content-types/enable-disable-languages.md) for a content type.

 > **Note**: The default language is set a project level and cannot be changed once created.